domlet/domlet.github.io/_posts/2025-12-27-reading-challenge-2025.md

 ## Top Podcast Episode

-### "Growth Discourse: A Framework for Discussing Hard Topics with Students"
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/episode/5BeRJ08UP5JDnY45ud2GBA?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

+Dec 7, 2025:

-When differences of opinion present a potential minefield of hurt feelings, emotional outbursts, and severed relationships, some conversation leaders avoid certain topics in our learning spaces.
-The growth discourse framework used by the School of Ethics and Global Leadership (SEGL) offers a way to re-engage in these conversations.
-[Jennifer Gonzalez talks with SEGL founder Noah Bopp](https://www.cultofpedagogy.com/growth-discourse/) about how the growth discourse model works and how teachers can get started using it, in [Episode #265 of The Cult of Peagogy Podcast](https://www.cultofpedagogy.com/growth-discourse/) (December 7, 2025).
-Notes: [Full transcript and links](https://www.cultofpedagogy.com/growth-discourse/) to the growth discourse guidelines and the sample lesson plan we talked about in the episode.
-And [Grammar Gap Fillers](https://www.cultofpedagogy.com/grammar/).
+> When differences of opinion present a potential minefield of hurt feelings, emotional outbursts, and severed relationships, some conversation leaders avoid certain topics in our learning spaces.
+In episode #265 of the The Cult of Peagogy Podcast, [Jennifer Gonzalez talks with SEGL founder Noah Bopp](https://www.cultofpedagogy.com/growth-discourse/) about how the growth discourse framework used by the School of Ethics and Global Leadership (SEGL) offers a way to re-engage in these conversations.
+PS: [Grammar Gap Fillers](https://www.cultofpedagogy.com/grammar/).

 ## Top book recommendations